Chen Yingzhen: Career

-Xia Chao (夏朝)
+Xia Chao

-Xia Chao, the literary magazine edited by Chen Yingzhen, became a dominant cultural phenomenon in Taiwan in the 1980s and 1990s.
+Xia Chao (夏朝), the literary magazine edited by Chen Yingzhen, became a dominant cultural phenomenon in Taiwan in the 1980s and 1990s.
 One of Chen's purposes in working with Xia Chao was to establish opportunities for writers to provoke discourses on issues of ethnicity, justice, and cultural background.
 According to Chen, the primary focus should be put on literature as a way of understanding existential questions.
 Using Chen's philosophy, Xia Chao published many works that provoked and responded to the challenges or questions of society.
 With a focus on non-superficial feelings and intentions, Xia Chao formed a community of like-minded readers and writers.

-Renjian (人间)
+Renjian

-The Renjian magazine was co-established by Chen Yingzhen in the 1980s as an attempt to discuss societal problems like human rights, democracy, and social justice.
+The Renjian (人间) magazine was co-established by Chen Yingzhen in the 1980s as an attempt to discuss societal problems like human rights, democracy, and social justice.
 Chen's editorial content helped redirect the magazine towards real-life issues and experiences of locals and urged writers to publish materials that were relevant to Taiwanese society.
 Renjian was established to advocate for the 'voiceless'.
 Chen insisted that literature should depict actual life in order to attract attention to the harsh fate of those who do not have any opportunities to be heard in an oppressive society.
 Depictions of social inequality, political oppression, and the struggles for personal liberties helped spread the essence of dissent and progressive thoughts found in the magazine's content.
 Besides understanding human suffering, Renjian taught readers the importance of the public's societal roles and responsibilities, and supported co-operatives of writers with the common purpose of championing change through writing.